TikTok sets new default time limits for minors

 The update also mirrors gaming rules imposed on minors in China, where TikTok’s parent company ByteDance is based.
 In 2021, Chinese authorities issued new rules that barred minors from playing online games for only an hour a day and only on Fridays, weekends and public holidays — an effort to curb internet addiction.

 In the U.S., families have struggled with limiting the amount of time their children spend on the Chinese-owned video sharing app.
-According to the Pew Research Center, about two-third of Americans teens use TikTok.
+According to the Pew Research Center, about two-thirds of American teens use TikTok.

 TikTok said it came up with the 60-minute threshold by consulting academic research and experts from the Digital Wellness Lab at Boston Children’s Hospital.